argoproj/argo-cd/docs/operator-manual/app-any-namespace.md

 In order for an application to be managed and reconciled outside the Argo CD's control plane namespace, two prerequisites must match:

-1. The `Application`'s namespace must be explicitly enabled using the `--application-namespaces` parameter for the `argocd-application-controller` and `argocd-server` workloads.
+1. The `Application`'s namespace must be explicitly enabled using the `--application-namespaces` parameter for the `argocd-application-controller`, `argocd-server`, and `argocd-notifications-controller` workloads.
 This parameter controls the list of namespaces that Argo CD will be allowed to source `Application` resources from globally.
 Any namespace not configured here cannot be used from any `AppProject`.
 1. The `AppProject` referenced by the `.spec.project` field of the `Application` must have the namespace listed in its `.spec.sourceNamespaces` field.
 This setting will determine whether an `Application` may use a certain `AppProject`.
 If an `Application` specifies an `AppProject` that is not allowed, Argo CD refuses to process this `Application`.
 As stated above, any namespace configured in the `.spec.sourceNamespaces` field must also be enabled globally.

 `Applications` in different namespaces can be created and managed just like any other `Application` in the `argocd` namespace previously, either declaratively or through the Argo CD API (e.g. using the CLI, the web UI, the REST API, etc).